tougafgc/daybreak/README.md

 This project is dependent only on MinGW32.
 No UCRT or MSVC binaries or tools are used in the development or compilation of Daybreak.
 Installing [MSYS2](https://www.msys2.org/) and the x86 gcc/g++ toolchain are the only requirements to get it working properly.

+*The newLISP server provided in Daybreak listens to `localhost:8080`, and is currently hardcoded to listen here.*